stlpublicradio/DroneOperationsManual/opsmanual.md

 A professional UAS operation is one that involves careful planning and forethought.
 Before embarking on using drones to do journalism, pilots and organizations should take several steps.
 First and foremost, the pilot should practice with the drone to be used.
 Your first flight with the drone should not be for a story.
 Familiarization with the platform is essential.
 News organizations wanting to use drones should speak with local police and fire departments well before news breaks, alerting them of future news-gathering using drones.

-The general operating procedures for drone flights are divided into sections: Pre-trip, Pre-flight, Flight, and Post-flight.
+The general operating procedures for drone flights are divided into sections: Pre-trip, Pre-flight, Flight, Post-flight and Post-trip.
 The general requirements in each are encapsulated in checklists designed to help ensure each step is accomplished.
 The sections, and the reasoning behind them, are described here:

 ### Pre-Trip